codeskyblue/gohttpserver/README.md

 ## FAQ
 - [How to generate self signed certificate with openssl](http://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl)

-### How the search works
+### How the query is formated
-The search algorithm follow the search engine google. keywords are seperated with space, words with prefix `-` will be excluded.
+The search query follows common format rules just like Google.
+Keywords are seperated with space(s), keywords with prefix `-` will be excluded in search results.

 1. `hello world` means must contains `hello` and `world`
 1. `hello -world` means must contains `hello` but not contains `world`